-Steve has been named as a 2016 Illinois “Super Lawyer” based on peer recognition and professional achievement.
-The Super Lawyers List recognizes no more than five percent of attorneys in each state.
-Steve also is ranked as a Preeminent Attorney, the highest Peer Review Rating of the Martindale-Hubbell lawyer rating service.
+In Illinois and throughout the country, Steve has been recognized repeatedly by peers for the quality of his representation and professional reputation.
+For the past three years, Best Lawyers Magazine has named Steve among the "Best Lawyers in America" for Commercial Litigation.
+Since 2016, he has been named by Super Lawyers Magazine as an Illinois "Super Lawyer."
+The Super Lawyers' list recognizes no more than five percent of the attorneys in each state.
+Steve also is ranked as a Prominent Attorney, the highest Peer Review Rating of the Martindale-Hubbell lawyer rating service.
 He earned a 5.0 out of 5 ranking, meaning that he meets very high criteria of general ethical standards in litigation, business law and commercial law.
-Read more about Steve’s Martindale-Hubbell peer rating and peer comments.
-In addition, Steve has been selected by his peers and an independent panel as an Illinois “Leading Lawyer” annually since 2005.
+In addition, Steve has been selected by his peers and an independent panel as an Illinois "Leading Lawyer" annually since 2005.

 - Middlebury College (B.A.
 1984), cum laude